 How to add your form into a floating bar?

-This tutorial is part of the owl Contacts - recommended scenarios for your marketing and WordPress.
+This tutorial is part of the owl Contacts - recommended features for your marketing and WordPress.
 With this post, you will understand why and how to add your form into a floating bar.

 This is a floating bar, which contains a few fields from the owl CONTACTS form.
 It is meant to show above your main menu (in the website's header).
 Click on image for a bigger version.